 Beware Of Pyometra

 Two to eight weeks following your dog’s heat, they are vulnerable to uterus infection, known as pyometra.

 When the cervix is open, it’s called an open pyometra infection.
 Pus may leak from your dog’s vulva.
-A closed cervix means pus is not able to drain, during a closed pyometra infection.
+A closed cervix means pus is not able to drain, in the case of a closed pyometra infection.
 This is even more life-threatening and can cause your dog’s belly to distend.

-Fever, restlessness, vomiting and diarrhea are all signs that your dog may have pyometra.
+Fever, restlessness, vomiting and diarrhea are all signs that your dog may have life-threatening pyometra.